bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

    - The cache line is modified *(different from main memory)*
    - Only this cache holds this line
    - Must write back to memory when evicted
-   - If another CPU requests it, this cache must supply the data and chage to **Shared**
+   - If another CPU requests it, this cache must supply the data to the requester and write it back to memory, then both caches transition to **Shared**
 2. **Exclusive (E) &mdash; "Clean & Unique"**
    - The cache line is unmodified
    - Only this cache holds this line
-   - Can write to it silently *(Transitions to Modified without notifying others)*
+   - Can write to it silently *(Transitions to **Modified** without notifying others)*
    - A "fast path" for writes
 3. **Shared (S) &mdash; "Clean & Possibly Shared"**
    - The cache line is unmodified
    - Other caches may also hold this line
-   - Read operations are fine, but a write requires **ivalidating** all other copies
+   - Read operations are fine, but a write requires **invalidating** all other copies
 4. **Invalid (I) &mdash; "Stale / Empty"**
    - The cache line is not valid (cannot be used)
    - Must be fetched from memory or another cache on next access